Alex-Mak-MCW/Deposit_Subcriptions_Predictions_Project/README.md

 * Unmodified version of the report.

 ### Codebase:
-* Entire codebase of the project (data preprocessing, feature engineering, predictive modeling, model evaluation, and data visualization).
+* Entire codebase of the project (including data preprocessing, feature engineering, predictive modeling, model evaluation, and data visualization).

 ### Data:
 * The dataset used in this project, both the raw and processed dataset.